mseto97/automation-exercise-cypress/cypress/GETTING_STARTED.md

   git clone https://github.com/mseto97/automation-exercise-cypress.git

-Once the repo has been closed, navigate to the project folder cd automation-exercise-cypress
+Once the repo has been cloned, navigate to the project folder cd automation-exercise-cypress